Special Education Surrogate Parent Program

 Our volunteers include retired and current teachers and administrators, parents of children with special needs, attorneys, relatives and visiting resources, concerned citizens, and professionals in education and human services.

-Megan Ronzio is the Special Education Surrogate Parent Program Director for CES.
-Megan has been with the Massachusetts SESP Program since 2004, beginning as a Case Coordinator, and then moving to the role of Program Director in 2012.
-Prior to that, Megan served as a Case Manager for both the Justice Resource Institute in Boston, MA, and South Shore Mental Health in Quincy.
-Megan holds a Masters in Public Health Administration from Framingham State University.
+Megan Ronzio is director of the Special Education Surrogate Parent (SESP) Program, a DESE project contracted to CES.
+Megan has been with the SESP Program since 2004, beginning as a case coordinator and then moving to the role of director in 2012.
+Prior to her work here Megan served in a variety of educational and public service roles, including teaching at a local therapeutic residential/day school and as a case manager for both the Justice Resource Institute in Boston and South Shore Mental Health in Quincy.
+Megan moved to the US from Canada after completing her undergrad and holds a Masters in Public Administration from Framingham State University.

 Position: SESP Program Director